OleErikPeistorpet/OE-Lib/README.md

 Features relocation optimizations similar to [Folly fbvector](https://github.com/facebook/folly/blob/master/folly/docs/FBVector.md#object-relocation) and UnrealEngine TArray.

-Unlike the containers in many older standard library implementations, over-aligned types (as used by SSE and AVX instructions) are supported with no special action by the user.
-A runtime crash would often be the result using std::vector.

 The library is distributed under the Boost Software License, and is header only, just include and go.

 C++14 is required.
 Supported compilers:
-* Visual Studio 2015 and later
+* Visual Studio 2017 and later
 * GCC 5 and later
 * Clang (tested regularly, but minimum version is unknown)